Peter Hubbard

-Peter Hubbard is an American politician and clean energy advocate who will serve as a member of the Georgia Public Service Commission (PSC) in 2026.
+Peter Jacob Hubbard (born 1979) is an American politician and clean energy advocate who has served as a member of the Georgia Public Service Commission (PSC) since 2026.
 A member of the Democratic Party, he was first elected in a 2025 special election.

-Education
+Early life and education

-Hubbard attended the University of Memphis, where he received two Bachelors of Science in physics and mathematics.
-He then attended Johns Hopkins University, where he received a master's degree in international affairs.
+Hubbard was born in Akron, Ohio.
+He attended the University of Memphis, where he received two Bachelors of Science degrees in physics and mathematics.
+While at the University of Memphis, Hubbard worked in the Solar Physics Laboratory and co-authored a peer-reviewed paper on solar coronal loops.
+He then attended Johns Hopkins University, where he received a master's degree in international affairs with specializations in Economics as well as Energy, Resources & Environment.

 Career

 Hubbard founded the Georgia Center for Energy Solutions in 2019 as a nonprofit advocating for clean energy and lower power bills.
 He attended various PSC meetings, where he spoke about those issues in front of commissioners.